BioSchemas/map2model/_newSpecs/LabProtocol.md

   - URL
   marginality: Minimum
   name: device
-  sdo_desc: 'Device required to run the application.
+  sdo_desc: Device required to run the application.
 Used in cases where a specific
     make/model is required to run the application.

-    For LabProtocols it would be a laboratory equipment.'
+For LabProtocols it would be a laboratory equipment.
 - bsc_dec: ''
   cardinality: MANY
   controlled_vocab: ''